data2health/scits-platform/RPPR.md

 The primary outcomes for this project are:
 * a warehouse integrating the spectrum of expertise and services described above, and
 * a suite of services that hubs and others (e.g. CLIC) can interrogate and/or embed into their local information environments.
+* long-term, we will migrate the production instances of both the warehouse and the search services to the NCATS cloud.
+Given current activities by the CD2H cloud team, this will likely be towards the end of year 3 or beginning of year 4.

 # Deliverables
 * **SciTS Warehouse, Version 1**